 Unknown and known hairs may be submitted to the RISCL for analysis.
 Additionally, items such as, but not limited to, bedding and clothing may be examined for unknown hairs.
-However, if bedding or clothing needs to be examined for biological material and/or stains, it should be submitted to the Forensic Biology Laboratory first.

 Clothing, bedding, and other fabric material submitted to the RISCL must be packaged separately in an appropriately sealed paper bag or box.
 Do not handle the victim and suspect's clothing in the same room.
 At no time should they be allowed to come in contact with each other.
 Any wet or damp items need to be air-dried before submission and placed in an appropriate sealed paper bag or box.

-Unknown hairs that have been transferred to an item may be collected with tape lifts or Post-its or picked off with a clean forceps and placed into a paper fold.
-The tape lifts, Post-its, or paper folds must be placed into an appropriate sealed envelope.
+Unknown hairs that have been transferred to an item may be collected with tape lifts, post-its or may be picked off with a clean forceps and placed into a paper fold.
+The tape lifts, post-its or paper folds must be placed into an appropriate sealed envelope.

-Microscopic Hair Comparison: Only the head and pubic hairs will be examined when requesting a hair comparison.
-A minimum of fifty (50) exemplar-pulled head hairs, and twentyfive (25) pulled pubic hairs must be taken for a full hair comparison.
+Microscopic Hair Comparison: When requesting a hair comparison only head and pubic hairs will be examined.
+A minimum of fifty (50) exemplar pulled head hairs and twenty-five (25) pulled pubic hairs need to be taken in order for a full hair comparison to be conducted.
 Ten exemplar head hair samples need to be pulled from five (5) regions (front, top, back, left side, and right side) of the head.
 These samples should be collected and packaged separately in a paper fold and sealed in an appropriate envelope.
 Note: Microscopic hair comparison is not a positive means of identification.

-Hair Screening: Instead of a full microscopic hair comparison, unknown hairs may be screened for suitability for DNA analysis.
+Hair Screening: In lieu of a full microscopic hair comparison, unknown hairs may be screened for suitability for DNA analysis.